 Tips on Gestures

-- Body language and gestures are apt to be demonstrative and expressive, as is typical with many Latin American cultures.
+- Body language and gestures are apt to be demonstrative and expressive, as is typical in many Latin American cultures.

 - Refrain from motioning for someone to come near you by opening your hand and moving your finger or fingers toward you as this may be considered rude or even obscene.
 Instead, move your fingers back and forth with your hand facing the ground.